karmaniverous/stan/.stan/system/stan.todo.md

 - Additional doc cross‑checks to keep CLI help and site pages in sync.

 Completed (recent)

+- Typecheck/docs build fix: resolve TS2339 in run action
+  - Load config as ContextConfig in src/cli/stan/run/action.ts and keep the debug fallback; remove the narrow type guard that hid optional properties (cliDefaults).
+This unblocks build, docs, and typecheck.

+- Windows test stability: cancel parity teardown
+  - In src/stan/run/cancel.parity.test.ts, leave the temp directory before rm, pause stdin, and wait briefly to avoid EBUSY on rmdir.
+Mirrors the stability pattern used elsewhere and removes the last flake in this suite.

 - CLI defaults: support run.plan; plan header default now respects cliDefaults.run.plan (default true).
 Action wiring keeps -p (plan-only) and -P (no plan) semantics unchanged.
 - Cancellation tests stability (Windows): add brief settle before returning on cancel to avoid EBUSY/ENOTEMPTY on rm of temp dirs.

 - Patch CLI test teardown stability (Windows)
   - In src/cli/stan/patch.test.ts, pause stdin and allow a brief settle before removing the temp dir in afterEach to prevent EBUSY/timeout flakes (mirrors the pattern used in openFilesInEditor tests).

 - Lint fix (LoggerUI.onCancelled)
   - Remove “unused param” lint by referencing the optional mode parameter (void mode) to satisfy @typescript-eslint/no-unused-vars.